Charles-Marie Denys de Damrémont

-Charles-Marie Denys, comte de Damrémont (8 February 1783–12 October 1837) was a French general and military governor of French Algeria.
+Lieutenant-General Charles-Marie Denys, comte de Damrémont (8 February 1783 – 12 October 1837) was a French Army officer and colonial administrator.
 He was killed in combat during the siege of Constantine.

 Early life

 Charles-Marie Denys was born in Chaumont, Haute-Marne on 8 February 1783.

 His father was Antoine Denys de Damrémont (1730-1807) who belonged to a family of merchants from Bologna and who got rich in forges in the 17th century.

 Military training

 He entered the military school at Fontainebleau in 1803.

 After graduating from the school on 1804 he became a lieutenant in the 12th regiment of chasseurs à cheval.

-Europe campaigns
+Campaigns of Napoleon

 He took part in the Wars of the Third and Fourth Coalitions.
-In 1807 he became aide-de-camp to general Defrance and afterwards to Marshal Marmont.
+In 1807 he became aide-de-camp to General Defrance and afterwards to Marshal Marmont.

-In 1811 and 1812 Damrémont served in the Peninsular War but in 1813 he transferred to the Grande Armée with which he fought in the campaigns in Germany (1813) and France (1814).
+In 1811 and 1812 Damrémont served in the Peninsular War but in 1813 he transferred to the Grande Armée with which he fought in the German campaign of 1813 and the campaign in north-east France in 1814.

 During the Hundred Days Damrémont became a colonel.

 On 25 April 1821 Damrémont was promoted to Maréchal de camp.

 In 1823 he was given command of a unit in the 5th Corps in the Army of the Pyrenees, which took part in the French invasion of Spain.

 From 1823 to 1829 he served as inspector of the infantry and was named as a member of various military commissions.